-3 BACKGROUND AND RATIONALE
+4 BACKGROUND AND RATIONALE

 Atrial fibrillation (AF) is the most common sustained arrhythmia in man, and has an increasing population prevalence over time.
 Treatment is aimed at stroke prevention on the one hand, and amelioration of symptoms (palpitations, lightheadedness, dyspnea, fatigue) due to the arrhythmia.
 Medical therapy often fails to render a satisfactory response for the latter, prompting the search for alternative therapies.
 Surgical and, in the last 15 years, catheter ablation techniques have been devised to try to prevent episodes from starting.
-Groundbreaking work by Haïssaguerre showed that premature discharges or rapid repeated firing from the pulmonary veins (PVs) could trigger AF episodes and that electrical isolation of the PVs could potentially cure the patient of AF.
-PV isolation currently is a painstaking process consisting of delivering radiofrequency energy or cryoablation in the left atrium to isolate these veins.
-Such procedures take 2-5 hr. to be completed depending on the complexity of the individual case, and a majority of patients require a 2nd or even 3rd procedure to achieve acceptable antiarrhythmic results.
+Groundbreaking work by Haïssaguerre1 showed that premature discharges or rapid repeated firing from the pulmonary veins (PVs) could trigger AF episodes and that electrical isolation of the PVs could potentially cure the patient of AF.
+PV isolation currently is a painstaking process consisting of delivering radiofrequency energy in the left atrium to isolate these veins.
+Such procedures take 3-5 hrs. to complete depending on the complexity of the individual case, and a majority of patients require a 2nd or even 3rd procedure to achieve acceptable antiarrhythmic results.
 Despite considerable investigative effort, the exact pathophysiology of how PV triggers initiate and or maintain episodes of AF has been elusive.

-Recently, a novel mapping technology (RhythmView, Abbott, Menlo Park, CA) based upon the work by Narayan et al has been developed for analyzing atrial recordings during human AF, finding that >95% of cases demonstrate either a rapidly spinning rotor (small circuit) or very rapid focal impulse formation.
+Recently, Narayan et al2 have developed an algorithm that has been licensed for use with a novel mapping technology (RhythmView, Abbott Electrophysiology (Topera, Inc.), Menlo Park, CA) for analyzing atrial recordings during human AF, finding that >95% of cases demonstrate either a rapidly spinning rotor (small circuit) or very rapid focal impulse formation.
 Furthermore, they have shown that catheter ablation at these relatively circumscribed areas can significantly affect AF, either by substantial slowing of the rate or termination (to an atrial tachycardia or sinus rhythm).
 In the CONFIRM (CONventional vs Focal Impulse and Rotor Modulation) trial, patients were treated with either conventional mapping and ablation (largely PV isolation or PVI) vs ablation of rotors or sites of focal impulse formation as designated by the mapping algorithm, followed by conventional ablation (PVI).
 The authors found much higher acute and long-term efficacy when focal impulse and rotor modulation (FIRM procedure) was used (82.4 vs 44% freedom from AF at 24 months post procedure).
 Although CONFIRM was a controlled study, a randomized evaluation would be warranted.

-Haïssaguerre M, Jaïs P, Shah DC et al. Spontaneous initiation of atrial fibrillation by ectopic beats originating in the pulmonary veins.
+1 Haïssaguerre M, Jaïs P, Shah DC et al. Spontaneous initiation of atrial fibrillation by ectopic beats originating in the pulmonary veins.
 N Engl J Med 1998; 339: 659-66.

-Narayan, S.M., D.E.
+2 Narayan, S.M., D.E.
 Krummen, P. Clopton, K. Shivkumar and J.M.
 Miller.
 Direct Or Coincidental Elimination of Stable Rotors or Focal Sources May Explain Successful Atrial Fibrillation Ablation: On-Treatment Analysis of the CONFIRM (CONventional ablation for AF with or without Focal Impulse and Rotor Modulation) Trial.
 Journal of the American College of Cardiology (2013) 62:138-147.

-FIRMAP-AF is a prospective, multicenter, randomized, controlled study to assess the safety and effectiveness of FIRM-guided ablation procedures versus a standard conventional procedure with PVI for the treatment of symptomatic paroxysmal atrial fibrillation.
+Redo-FIRM is a prospective, multicenter, randomized, controlled study to assess the safety and effectiveness of FIRM procedures followed by ablation including PVI versus a standard conventional procedure including PVI for the redo-treatment of persistent or paroxysmal atrial fibrillation after 1 failed previous PVI.

-3.1 RATIONALE
+4.1 RATIONALE